Configuring Realistic Vehicles

 - Engine torque and power.
 Ideally, a "dyno" curve if available.
 The curve shape also helps configuring the engine brake.

 - Engine rev up/down time.
 How fast the engine revs up when fully pressing throttle at neutral gear, and how much time takes it to rev down to idle after releasing throttle.
-These data can be used for estimating the engine inertia and the engine brake curve.
+For example, a video showing the dashboard while pressing/releasing throttle as described will do.
+This information can be used for estimating the engine inertia and the engine brake curve.

 - Drive information: front (FWD), rear (RWD), all (AWD), combined (details?)...